Lady Gaga's dogs have been recovered unharmed, Gaga calls injured dog walker 'a hero'

 The singer herself is filming a movie in Italy (see below for more details), but on Friday, she spoke out about the attack for the first time, in an Instagram post.

 "My beloved dogs Koji and Gustav were taken in Hollywood two nights ago," Lady Gaga posted, along with a photo of the dogs.
-"My heart is sick and I am praying my family will be whole again with an act of kindness.
-I will pay $500,000 for their safe return.
-Email KojiandGustav@gmail.com to contact us.
-Or, if you bought or found them unknowingly, the reward is the same."
+"My heart is sick and I am praying my family will be whole again with an act of kindness."
+She offered a $500,000 reward for the pets' safe return.

 Gaga went on to praise the injured dog walker, who's recovering in a Los Angeles hospital, writing, "I continue to love you Ryan Fischer, you risked your life to fight for our family.
 You're forever a hero."